Respiratory quotient

 Summary

 The respiratory quotient (RQ or respiratory coefficient) is a dimensionless number used in calculations of basal metabolic rate (BMR) when estimated from carbon dioxide production.
-It is calculated from the ratio of carbon dioxide produced by the body to oxygen consumed by the body.
+It is calculated from the ratio of carbon dioxide produced by the body to oxygen consumed by the body, when the body is in a steady state.
 Such measurements, like measurements of oxygen uptake, are forms of indirect calorimetry.
 It is measured using a respirometer.
 The respiratory quotient value indicates which macronutrients are being metabolized, as different energy pathways are used for fats, carbohydrates, and proteins.[1]
 If metabolism consists solely of lipids, the respiratory quotient is approximately 0.7, for proteins it is approximately 0.8, and for carbohydrates it is 1.0.
 Most of the time, however, energy consumption is composed of both fats and carbohydrates.
 The approximate respiratory quotient of a mixed diet is 0.8.[1]
 Some of the other factors that may affect the respiratory quotient are energy balance, circulating insulin, and insulin sensitivity.[2]

 It can be used in the alveolar gas equation.